 Figures 8 show estimates of the premiums for the relative values of the financial variables (C/P, financial leverage and D/P) on individual firms' COE.
 The estimated coefficients of C/P and D/P have positive values and are significant in most of the periods.
-Financial leverage had statistically significantly positive values before the global financial crisis in 2008.
-Regarding the explanatory power of the variables, before the crisis, D/P was the best explanatory variable for individual firms' COE.
-After the crisis, C/P determined the COE most effectively.
+Financial leverage had statistically significantly positive values only just before the global financial crisis in 2008.
+Regarding the explanatory power of the variables, before the crisis, the relative values of D/P were the best explanatory variable for individual firms' COE.
+After the crisis, the relative values of C/P determined the COE most effectively.